StyXman/dinant/README.md

+**NOTE**: This is not abandoned code, it's just that is so simple, it really doesn't need much maintenance.
+Still, any issues will be treated with due diligency.

 `dinant` is an attempt, like may others, to make regular expressions more readable, and, like many other, fails miserably... but we try anyways.